trtb/rtb_argparse/README.md

 via the `fromfile_prefix_chars` parameter.

 The parser must be a function that takes a file name as input, and returns a list of strings as output.
-For example, you can easily create a parser for simple json files:
+For example, you can create a parser for simple json files:

 ```python
 import json